Mold Vs. Mildew: What’s the Difference?

 Both mold and mildew can grow quickly in warm, moist places.
 But each type seems to have a preference when it comes to where to start growing.
-Mildew is often found on items that have damp surfaces, with fabric, paper and leather being some common household items that might end up with mildew after they get wet.
-Mildew is also sometimes found on the floors, walls or ceilings of areas with lots of humidity, such as bathrooms, kitchens or basements.
-While mildew can also grow on the surface of agriculture — such as potatoes or grapes — mold is most often the type of fungus found on food, such as cheese, bread or meat.
-Additionally, it’s not uncommon to find mold in indoor or outdoor spaces that have gotten wet, such as sheds, crawl spaces, garages and boats.
+Mildew is often found on items that have damp surfaces, with fabric, paper, and leather being some common household items that might end up with mildew after they get wet.
+Mildew is also sometimes found on the floors, walls, or ceilings of areas with lots of humidity, such as bathrooms, kitchens, or basements.
+While mildew can also grow on the surface of agriculture — such as potatoes or grapes — mold is most often the type of fungus found on food, such as cheese, bread, or meat.
+Additionally, it’s not uncommon to find mold in indoor spaces or outdoor fabrics that have gotten wet.

 What Are the Effects of Mold Vs. Mildew?

 Mold and mildew have different effects on the surfaces where they grow and the people who live in their vicinity.
 For example, mildew can harm the food it grows on, but it doesn’t typically leave lasting damage to other surfaces, such as tile floors or bathroom mirrors.
 Additionally, anyone who inhales mildew spores may start coughing, get a headache or have trouble breathing, so this fungus can present some health issues.